An Act Of God Plays Its Final Performance On August 2, 2015 After A Successful Run Both Commercially And Critically.

-began previews at Roundabout Theatre Company’s Studio 54 theatre, although the show is not a Roundabout production.
+On May 7, 2015, An Act of God began previews at Roundabout Theatre Company’s Studio 54 theatre, although the show is not a Roundabout production.
 An Act of God is written by David Javerbaum, directed by Joe Mantello, and stars Jim Parsons in the role of God.

-However, the Tony committee generally has a fairly short term memory, with even shows that ran in the fall season given less notice than those from the spring season.
+However, the Tony committee generally has a fairly short-term memory, with even shows that ran in the fall season given less notice than those from the spring season.
 Therefore, with this show opening and closing all within the summer of 2015, it may be difficult for the Tony committee to remember it as a competitive show for the nominations in June of 2016.

 In any case, An Act of God was a hit, at least from a financial perspective.
 On July 15, 2015, it was announced that the show had recouped its initial capitalization of $2.9 million, and is now running in profits.
 In addition, the show received fairly positive reviews after its opening on May 28th.
 Therefore, from almost all perspectives, the show is a critical and commercial hit.

-Excellent Box Office from Day One
+Excellent Box Office From Day One

-Jim Parsons: A Big Box Office Name on Broadway
+Jim Parsons: A Big Box Office Name On Broadway

 The other factors involved in the production leave nothing particularly remarkable to conclude, such as the small cast led principally by one actor (often a difficult sell on Broadway), the playwright being a well regarded name within TV circles but one whose name doesn’t mean much to most Broadway ticket buyers, and a show that opened after it would be eligible for Tony Awards consideration.
-Jim Parsons also had a great chance to shine in his last lead performance at Studio 54, that time in the Roundabout Theatre Company production of Harvey.

-, he was nominated for an Emmy Award.
+When Parsons played that same role in the HBO film version of The Normal Heart, he was nominated for an Emmy Award.
 All in all, Parsons has won the hearts of America, and we are sure to see him again on Broadway as soon as he has a break in his busy television and film schedule.